 Protein is present in every body tissue – and this includes your skin, so it makes sense that protein plays a role in wound repairs.
 Again, this is something relevant to all age groups, from being important in the repair of a graze on your little one’s knee, to healing cuts and wounds that become more common as we age and our skin becomes more fragile.
 In fact, an adequate protein intake in older people is associated with less skin fragility and better wound healing.

 So while some may only associate protein with muscles and body building, protein in fact, provides a wide range of benefits including helping to build muscles, repair tissues and supporting kids’ growth & development.
-Find out how much protein you need each day for optimal health by using our Protein Calculator.

 In addition to the functional qualities protein provides in our bodies, it has been shown that increasing your protein intake helps increase feelings of fullness or decrease feelings of hunger.
 Kiwi’s typically eat most of their protein in their evening meal.
 However, if you find you are struggling to make it through the day between meals, protein could be the answer.
 Incorporating more protein in your main meals or having a protein-rich snack between meals, may help you to feel satisfied without consuming large quantities of food.
 Below are a few tasty ways to incorporate more protein into meals that are often carbohydrate-dense:

 |Breakfast||2x wholegrain toast with jam||8g||2x wholegrain toast with scrambled eggs made with Anchor Protein + milk||15.6g|